Authentic Italian tomato sauce - Make from scratch one of the best pasta sauces in the world with just 5 ingredients.

 Growing up in an Italian kitchen, with my mum cooking tomato sauce at least 3-4 times a week, for me making classic Italian tomato sauce is a no-brainer.
 But I’ve seen out there that the struggle is real.

-Believe me, if you’re looking for the reeeally good stuff you don’t need any of the above.
+Believe me, if you’re looking for the authentic Italian tomato sauce recipe you don’t need any of the above.